Fostering a Community of Care

 Diversity and Inclusion

-The Counseling Center staff is committed to creating a welcoming and affirming space where all members of the American University community are valued and celebrated.
+The Well-Being Center staff is committed to creating a welcoming and affirming space where all members of the American University community are valued and celebrated.
 We are a multicultural and multi-theoretical staff who deeply value our global and diverse community.
 Our social justice approach includes taking a stand against discrimination and oppression in any form.
 Since we recognize that not all diversity is universally valued, we feel a special obligation as a mental health agency to provide an inclusive and supportive environment for all our students.

 We value cultural competence and have consistently sought clinicians who share the diversity of our student body; offer group therapy options to address issues specifically relevant to students of color, LGBTQ+ students and others; and engage with our Wellness Partners and others across campus in mental health outreach geared to diverse concerns.